Table of Contents

 The best place to start when thinking about data security is to take some time to master basic practices for staying safe online.
 The articles, guides, and tools below are good places to start.

-When sharing passwords, we ask that you follow the golden rule of ArtsPool:
+When sharing passwords and personally identifiable information (social security numbers, home address, favorite pet), we ask that you follow the golden rule of ArtsPool:

 In addition to security around sharing passwords, below are some other considerations to keep in mind when thinking about your passwords.